CameronSWilliamson/MyPL/README.md

 ## Go Limitations

-- Dynamic typing is no longer allowed within typeclasses when converting to Go Code.
+- Type inferencing is no longer allowed within type declarations when converting to Go Code.
 This is due to a limitation in the `GoVisitor`.
 It can be improved, but most likely will not be before the due date of this assignment.